boxalino/p13n-client-ruby/lib/README.md

 specific language governing permissions and limitations under the License.

-Using Thrift with Java
+Using Thrift with Ruby
 ----------------------

-To include Thrift in your applications simply add libthrift-0.9.1.jar to your classpath, or install if in your default system classpath of choice.
+Either use the files provided in this library folder or install the thrift gem:

+  $ gem install thrift